phalcon/documentation/docs/assets.md

 | `Phalcon\Assets\Exceptions\InvalidTargetPath`          | `Phalcon\Assets\Exception` | A target path configured on a collection is empty or not writable.   |
 | `Phalcon\Assets\Exceptions\TargetPathIsDirectory`      | `Phalcon\Assets\Exception` | The configured target path points at a directory rather than a file. |

-As of 5.15 `CollectionNotFound` includes the requested collection name in its message, and any collection filter that is not a `Phalcon\Contracts\Assets\Filter` raises `InvalidFilter` instead of producing a fatal error.
+`CollectionNotFound` includes the requested collection name in its message, and any collection filter that is not a `Phalcon\Contracts\Assets\Filter` raises `InvalidFilter` instead of producing a fatal error.

 [asset]: api/phalcon_assets.md#assetsasset
 [asset-css]: api/phalcon_assets.md#assetsassetcss